retroriff/supercollider-px/README.md

 ### Px class methods

 - `release` (time: nil | number, name: string | \all) Sets the release time.
 Accepts either nil or an integer value.
 To clear all instances use `\all`.
-- `save`: Saves a chorus
+- `save`: Saves a chorus.
+- `seed`: Sets a global seed for all patterns.
-- `shuffle`: Generates new random seeds
+- `shuffle`: Generates new random seeds.
-- `stop`: Stops the Pdef
+- `stop`: Stops the Pdef.
 - `synthDef`: Browses global synthDefs.
-If a synthDef name is provided, returns its arguments
+If a synthDef name is provided, returns its arguments.
-- `tempo`: Sets a new tempo
+- `tempo`: Sets a new tempo.
 - `trace`: Prints out the results of the streams for debugging purposes.
 - `traceOff`: Disables trace.
-- `vol`: Controls the volume of the nodeproxy
+- `vol`: Controls the volume of the nodeproxy.

 ### Px class arguments